yuxuanzhuang/batter/docs/cookbook/rbfe.rst

 Cinnabar dashboard.
 Use ``--only-rbfe-network`` or ``run.only_rbfe_network: true`` if you want BATTER to stop immediately after writing these network artifacts.

+The HTML view is the primary network-review artifact:

+* Pan or zoom the graph with the mouse, trackpad, or the ``+`` / ``-`` /
+  ``Fit`` / ``Reset`` controls.
+* Click a ligand node to open a draggable note with the ligand label and 2D structure when RDKit rendering succeeds.
+* Click an edge label or edge path to inspect transformation index, direction, mapper, mapped-atom count, atom-mapping image, and scores.
+* Reverse-direction pairs are collapsed into one display edge, but each directed transformation remains listed in the edge note.
-The HTML view colors edges by network redundancy by default and includes an edge color selector for available Kartograf mapping metrics such as RMSD score, mapped-atom ratio, volume ratio, and shape scores.
+* Edges are colored by network redundancy by default.
+The ``Edge color`` selector can switch to available Kartograf mapping metrics such as RMSD score, mapped-atom ratio, volume ratio, shape mismatch, and shape overlap.
+  Missing optional metrics are simply absent from the selector.

 During planning, BATTER omits duplicate ligands with identical molecular identity and removes edges whose prepared atom mapping has full atom or heavy-atom